Skip to main content

 Surgery involving hernia mesh should provide support and relief, but for some patients, it leads to serious medical problems.
 Pain, infection, or mesh failure can disrupt daily life, require additional treatment, and cause long-term health concerns.
 At Cohen & Cohen, we help individuals who suffer harm after a hernia mesh procedure take the right steps early on.
 Acting quickly after complications appear can make a real difference in both recovery and legal options.

-Seek Medical Evaluation for Any Symptoms
+Seek Medical Evaluation For Any Symptoms

 If you’re experiencing pain, swelling, fever, or digestive issues after hernia repair surgery, get checked by a medical provider right away.
 Many mesh-related issues—such as migration or infection—start with mild symptoms and gradually worsen.
 A prompt diagnosis can lead to faster treatment and also establish an official record of the issue.